 Jacinto & Lirio

 Jacinto and Lirio aims to solve the Water Hyacinth infestation environmental problem in the country by creating items made of it.
 Interesting, right?
-Many are unaware this is actually the most damaging aquatic plant worldwide because of its capability to reproduce at an extraordinary rate.
-Therefore, choking lakes and rivers, reducing light and oxygen, changing water chemistry, and affecting local flora and fauna while growing in mats up to 2m wide.
-Good thing, Jacinto and Lirio are able to produce organizers, planners, and bags out of these harmful plants.
+Many are unaware this is the most damaging aquatic plant worldwide because of its ability to reproduce at an extraordinary rate.
+Therefore, choking lakes and rivers reduces light and oxygen, changes water chemistry, and affects local flora and fauna while growing in mats up to 2m wide.
+Good thing that Jacinto and Lirio can produce organizers, planners, and bags out of these harmful plants.

 Filipino Brands To Follow

 Sure, buying imported goods doesn’t make you any less of a Filipino, but patronizing local brands makes you more Pinoy.
 Doing so enables you to support communities that only need to be given opportunities to shine and become even better in their craft.
-After all, you’ve always known that Filipinos can come up with world-class products, right?
+After all, you’ve always known that Filipinos can develop world-class products, right?
 We’ve just featured some of the brands in this article.
-Think about these things the next time you’re deciding between imported and local brands.
+Think about these things the next time you decide between imported and local brands.